 Sunscreen Myth #8: Are all sunscreens created equal?

-Making a random pick from the grocery store aisle doesn’t cut it.
+Picking a random sunscreen from the grocery store aisle doesn’t cut it.
 A lot of things go into determining the effectiveness of a particular product.

 Look for the type of sunscreen agent used (physical or chemical), its concentration, other ingredients, and texture.
-Of course, checking reviews beforehand is also an essential practice.
+Of course, checking reviews beforehand is a recommended practice.

 Sunscreen Myth #9: Can SPF be combined?